Judita: The fifth book

 Holofernes invites Judith to dinner in his tent.
 On the fourth day of a festival, a drunken Holofernes falls asleep.
 Judith cuts off his head and mounts it on the city gates in view of his men.
 They flee in horror, and those who remain are easily driven off by the citizens.

 The sixth book

 The sixth book describes events in the Jerusalem after the departure of Holofernes' army.
 The High Priest Eliakim arrives with his priests to see Judith.
 She leaves for Jerusalem and returns after three months.
 She never remarries, and there is peace in the land as long as she lives.
 After her death she is mourned by the citizens for seven days.

 Translations

-Judith was translated into standard Croatian in the 20th century: in 1969, Ivan Slamnig published a prose translation of the first chapter, and in 1983, Marko Grčić published a book containing the entire translation with an inline comparison to the original text.
-Nikica Kolumbić published a lyrical translation of the first chapter in 1971, and completed the translation in 1985.
+Judith was translated into standard Croatian in the 20th century: in 1969, Ivan Slamnig published a prose translation of the first chapter, and in 1983, Marko Grčić published an entire translation with an inline comparison to the original text.
+Nikica Kolumbić published a lyrical translation of the first chapter in 1971, and completed the full translation in 1985.